gbraad-unitedstack/open-source-culture/md/01-introduction.md

 ## What makes F/OSS projects more difficult

-  * Gender bias and stereotypes
-    * Male-dominated
-    * Female-unfriendly environment
   * Knowledge-sharing challenges
     * Lack of informal socialisation
     * weak team climate
     * lack of trust and respect

+## F/OSS can be unfriendly

+  * Gender bias and stereotypes
+    * Male-dominated
+    * Female-unfriendly environment

 ## Advantages of doing F/OSS